hannesgook/quadcopter-ble-lora-controller/README.md

 ### Control Notes

-Setting throttle to zero does not always fully stop all motors if yaw PID gains are non-zero.
+Setting throttle to zero does not always fully stop all motors if yaw PID gains are not set to zero.
 Yaw corrections can still introduce motor output at low throttle.

 To guarantee full motor cutoff, the communication failsafe must be triggered or the system must be disarmed.